eytanchan/eytanchan.github.io/resource/en/crypto_ai.md

 4. The **intrinsic value** of BTC is zero; like gold, it is just a bunch of **atoms** (or in BTC's case, bits).
 However, for ETH, there are valuation models to estimate its price because it is a business blockchain.
 But currently, there is no "value investment" here; everyone just wants to get rich quick, dreaming of turning \$10 into \$10M overnight.
 5.   **Stablecoins** are the biggest innovation in this industry.
 They are **reinventing banking**.
 In principle, the future will be shaped by this technology.
 6. The future of this industry must happen on-chain.
 Because no one would believe the things that they don't have the ability to verify, it fits **human nature**.
 If I cannot verify the facts, the best choice is to stay out of the market.
 That is the principle.
 7. This gambling game, and perhaps the darker side of the industry, will always exist.
-Some leave, and some enter, record by blockchains they ever claimed.
+Some leave, and some enter, recorded by blockchains they ever claimed.

-The comes to the thoughts on AI, especially LLMs (Large Language Models), I am trying to build something really exciting these days.
+Then comes to the thoughts on AI, especially LLMs (Large Language Models), I am trying to build something really exciting these days.

 My main conclusion is that an LLM is essentially a **lossy compression** of all human knowledge that could be recorded, whatever the format.
 Human intelligence operates on the same principle.
 What I mean is, LLMs will become the biggest **leverage** of this era, perhaps in all of human history.